d0k3/GodMode9/README.md

 * __Compare and verify files__: Press the A button on the first file, select `Calculate SHA-256`.
 Do the same for the second file.
 If the two files are identical, you will get a message about them being identical.
 On the SDCARD drive (`0:`) you can also write a SHA file, so you can check for any modifications at a later point.
 * __Hexview and hexedit any file__: Press the A button on a file and select `Show in Hexeditor`.
 A button again enables edit mode, hold the A button and press arrow buttons to edit bytes.
 You will get an additional confirmation prompt to take over changes.
 Take note that for certain files, write permissions can't be enabled.
 * __View text files in a text viewer__: Press the A button on a file and select `Show in Textviewer` (only shows up for actual text files).
 You can enable wordwrapped mode via R+Y, and navigate around the file via R+X and the dpad.
+* __Chainload FIRM payloads__: Press the A button on a file, select `FIRM options` -> `Boot FIRM`.
+Keep in mind you should not run FIRMs from dubious sources and that the write permissions system is no more in place after booting a payload.
 * __Inject a file to another file__: Put exactly one file (the file to be injected from) into the clipboard (via the Y button).
 Press A on the file to be injected to.
 There will be an option to inject the first file into it.

 # Scripting functionality
 * __Run .gm9 scripts from anywhere on your SD card__: You can run scripts in .gm9 format via the A button menu. .gm9 scripts use a shell-like language and can be edited in any text editor.
 For an overview of usable commands have a look into the `HelloScript.gm9` included in the release archive. *Don't run scripts from untrusted sources.*
-* __Run .gm9 scripts via a neat menu__: Press the HOME Home button, select `More...` -> `Scripts...`.
+* __Run .gm9 scripts via a neat menu__: Press the HOME button, select `More...` -> `Scripts...`.
 Any script you put into `0:/gm9/scripts` (subdirs included) will be found here.
 Scripts ran via this method won't have the confirmation at the beginning either.

 # SD card handling
 * __Format your SD card / setup an EmuNAND__: Press the HOME button, select `More...` -> `SD format menu`.
 This also allows to setup a RedNAND or GW type EmuNAND on your SD card.
 You will get a warning prompt and an unlock sequence before any operation starts.
 * __Handle multiple EmuNANDs__: Press the HOME button, select `More...` -> `Switch EmuNAND` to switch between EmuNANDs / RedNANDs.
 (Only available on multi EmuNAND / RedNAND systems.)
 * __Run it without an SD card / unmount the SD card__: If no SD card is found, you will be offered to run without the SD card.
 You can also unmount and remount your SD card from the file system root at any point.
 * __Direct access to SD installed contents__: Just take a look inside the `A:`/`B:` drives.
 On-the-fly-crypto is taken care for, you can access this the same as any other content.
+* __Set (and use) the RTC clock__: For correct modification / creation dates in your file system, you need to setup the RTC clock first.
+Press the HOME Button and select `More...` to find the option.
+Keep in mind that modifying the RTC clock means you should also fix system OS time afterwards.

 # Game file handling
 * __List titles installed on your system__: Press R+A on a /title dir or a subdir below that (such dirs are found on `CTRNAND`, `TWLN` and on `A:`/`B:`).
 This will list all titles installed in the selected location.
 Works best with the below two features.